Natte2110/herb-monitoring/README.md

 -    #### Goals For A Frequent Visitor:

-        1. As A Frequent Visitor - I want to be able to view the sources of the data to verify it's integrity.
+        1. As A Frequent Visitor - I want to be able to view updated information to see if anything is pertinent to me.
         2. As A Frequent Visitor - I want to be able to use a location feature to find a specific area of the country, preferably my own location.
-        3. As A Frequent Visitor - I want to be able to draw my own features on the map in order to highliht a specific area.
+        3. As A Frequent Visitor - I want to be able to check a specific traffic incident to see if it will affect me.

 ## Design